Chiplis/moonbird/README.md

+** Update: Twitter has disabled the default bearer token used by Moonbird, which means the app will not work unless you provide it your own bearer token. **

 # moonbird
 A small utility that lets you download a copy of a previously published Twitter Space for local playback.